 Chase Kapuscienski

 Before joining O2X, Chase began his professional career providing orthopedic rehabilitation to federal law enforcement personnel, focusing on injury recovery and return-to-duty strategies.
-His early work with high-performing tactical professionals laid the foundation for his current role, building a strong background in movement assessment and performance enhancement.
-Chase earned his bachelor’s degree in Biology from the University of Mary Washington in 2020, where he was a four-year member and captain of the men’s lacrosse team.
-He went on to complete a master’s degree in Athletic Training at Lasell University in 2022, where he was also a two-time team captain, GNAC Player of the Year, and a conference champion.
-During his graduate studies, he gained valuable clinical experience supporting the women’s soccer team at Harvard University and the men’s lacrosse team at the College of the Holy Cross.
+His early experience working with tactical professionals helped him build a strong foundation in movement assessment, injury management, and performance enhancement.
+He earned his bachelor’s degree in Biology from the University of Mary Washington in 2020, where he was a four-year member and captain of the men’s lacrosse team.